caemor/epd-waveshare/README.md

 - [ ] add some basic buffer drawing abilities
 - [ ] test Embedded Linux (rpi) example
-- [ ] test f3 example
+- [ ] add f3 example
 - [ ] improve the partial drawing/check the timings/timing improvements/....
-- [ ] for later: add support or the smaller waveshare epds
+- [ ] for later: add support for the smaller waveshare epds
-- [ ] License: Stay with ISC (=MIT) or go to Apache+MIT Dual Version as used in many other projects
+- [ ] License: Stay with ISC (=MIT) or go to Apache+MIT Dual Version as used in many other projects?

 ## Drawing